Capsicum whitefly

 - Torres Strait Permanent Biosecurity Monitoring Zone.

 If you think you have found capsicum whitefly, you must take all reasonable and practical steps under your control to minimise any further spread.
-This is called a general biosecurity obligation (GBO) under the Queensland Biosecurity Act 2014.
+This is called your general biosecurity obligation (GBO) under the Queensland Biosecurity Act 2014.